 This guide will show you how to go back to iOS 10.3 from iOS 10.2.1.
 If you run into iOS 10.3 problems or don’t like the performance on your iPhone or iPad after upgrading you can go back.
-Here’s how to downgrade from 10.3.
+Here’s how to downgrade from 10.3 or 10.3.1.

 Officially Apple does not support a way to downgrade iOS updates, but there is an easy way to do this in iTunes for a short time after Apple releases an update.
 Apple closed the option to downgrade to iOS 9 long ago, but you can still downgrade to iOS 10.2.1.